Complaint options after Brexit

 If EEC Denmark cannot help in your case, or if EEC Denmark’s network finds that other complaints bodies can provide you with better assistance, you will be referred to the relevant bodies by EEC Denmark.
 You can also ask your question on EEC Denmark’s Q&A page about Brexit.

-If you live in the UK, please contact the Consumer Centre in the UK for help and legal advice.
+If you live in the UK, please contact the UK International Consumer Centre for help and legal advice: UK International Consumer Centre (ukecc.net)

 Consumer complaints bodies in the UK